WestGrid/trainingMaterials/pages/programming.md

 ## Julia

 <br>
-(You can also browse all our materials on Julia programming <a href="https://westgrid-julia.netlify.com" target="_blank">here</a>.)
+(You can also browse some of our Julia programming materials <a href="https://westgrid-julia.netlify.com" target="_blank">here</a>.)

 ---